Decision Maker: Assistant Chief Executive - Local Engagement

 music, Christmas fairs and charitable support events.

-Hambleton Parish Council believe the Red Lion is at the heart of the village geographically,
+Biggin Parish Council believe The Blacksmith Arms is at the heart of the village

-socially, culturally, and that it is essential to the social wellbeing of the village residents and
+geographically, socially, culturally, and that it is essential to the social wellbeing of the village

 The use as a public house, meeting venue and community hub has been continuous, and it